Clearing and adjustment 2019

 There is an optional study trip abroad in year one that is not covered by the course fee.
 This takes place in the spring and further information is provided at the beginning of the course.

-For more information on the costs of living in London – including accommodation – please see our Accommodation and Living Costs page.
+For more information on the costs of living in London – including accommodation advice – please see our Accommodation and Living Costs page.

 With our unique access to the fashion industry, the College prepares students for employment through live industry projects and work placements, and provides expert career advice to students and graduates.